franklin113/Find_Media_Cues/README.md

 Basic functions -

-Simple search program that parses Watchout's clipboard data for the user's entry Copy all aux timelines to the clipboard and run the search with a keyword or the full filename.
+Simple search program that parses Watchout's clipboard data for the user's entry.

+Copy all aux timelines to the clipboard and run the search with a keyword or the full filename.

 IMPORTANT - I haven't accounted for the user entering Watchout's own keywords..
 If you put something like